hlisdero/cargo-check-deadlock/README.md

 Translate the MIR representation of the source code to a Petri net which can then be exported.
-The project is intended to be used to find deadlocks in Rust code by translating the source code, exporting it to the LoLA format and then using the LoLA model checker to verify the property of absence of deadlock.
+The project is intended to be used to find deadlocks in Rust code by translating the source code, exporting it to the LoLA format, and then using the LoLA model checker to verify the absence of deadlocks.

 ### Supported export formats